wchrapcynski/GA_SEI-Project2-War/README.md

 ## Code notes

 Certain areas of the code could be used in other games.
 Class Card and Class Deck go together to build a deck of 52 playing cards.
 Class Players can take that deck and split it equally depending on how many players the game has.
 The only class that truly relates specifically to this game is Class Game.
 All of these can be found in warLogic.js.
+The shuffle code used in the game is the [Fisher-Yates Shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle).
+It's the most efficient way of shuffling an array.

 ## Future updates